 If a product is going somewhere in the U.S., 7 out of 10 times it is getting there on a truck.
-Further, according to the American Trucking Association, over 80% of the nation’s nearly $900-billion freight bill became revenue for the trucking industry.
+Further, according to the American Trucking Associations, over 80% of the nation’s nearly $900-billion freight bill became revenue for the trucking industry.
 That means the trucking industry has a market size of $726B, making it one of the larger industries in the US.

 In fact, by revenue, the trucking industry is about 70% larger than the agriculture, forestry, and fisheries markets, and it is larger than the iron and steel; basic metals; and basic chemicals and fertilizers as a group.